Huang-Frederic/Huang-Frederic/README.md

 I'm Huang Frédéric, student at ESGI, specializing in Artificial Intelligence and Big Data.
 I live in the **Paris,France** region, nice to meet you !

-🦻 I'm currently working as a Full-Stack Developer as part of my internship, which is why my Weekly development breakdown increases even though I don't commit much on GitHub!
+🦻 I'm currently working as a Full-Stack Developer as part of my internship.
+I am also hired as a AI Engineer at SLB starting in September 2024.

 🔭 I’m currently working on [A.L.Y.S (Aeonian Library for Yearning Seekers)](https://github.com/Huang-Frederic/A.L.Y.S).<br>
-🌱 I’m currently learning web scraping.<br>
+🌱 I’m currently learning Flutter.<br>
 💬 Feel free to contact me with any opportunities or suggestions for improvement.<br>
-⚡ My most used function : `console.log()`.<br />

 <!-- ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Huang-Frederic.Huang-Frederic) -->